 The first four chapters of Method in Theology were meant to establish for the reader the foreground necessary to appreciate Lonergan's account of functional specialization.
 Functional specialization was Lonergan's crowning achievement and its achievement displaces all his prior work by providing a new and more differentiated context for that work.
-For example, the discussion of meaning above would itself need to be sublated into the categories of functional specialisation, as Lonergan himself points out in chapter eleven.23 Functional specialization is Lonergan's solution to a long-standing problem in the history of human inquiry.
-The problem goes back to Plato's efforts in The Republic to effectively implement the 'Idea.'
-It is the problem of how the activity in the theoretical realm can be effectively marshalled to direct history intelligently.
+For example, the discussion of meaning above would itself need to be sublated into the categories of functional specialization is Lonergan's solution to a long-standing problem in the history of human inquiry.
+The problem goes back to Plato's efforts in The Republic to effectively implement the 'Idea.'24 It is the problem of how the activity in the theoretical realm can be effectively marshalled to direct history intelligently.
 In its modern form, the problem emerges out of the specialised fragmentation of inquiry in all fields of the modern academy.
 Lonergan developed functional specialization to organise collaboration among specialists in his own field of theology, but the division of labour he proposes is easily adapted to other fields.